 The app's community grew slowly and by word-of-mouth.
 In the past year, it has increased dramatically and the number of users is now approaching 10,000, Mr. Domino said.
 Each user can offer five invites.
-Earlier this year one couple turned Durst's Times Square spire blue to reveal the gender of the baby they were expecting, and a handful of men have used it in marriage proposals, Mr. Domino said.
-One user hid his phone in his pocket and bet tourists near Times Square that he could change the spire's color as a magic trick, Mr. Domino said.
+Earlier this year one couple currently showing at Sotheby's, was flooded with dozens of requests for invitations from strangers.
+She said she declined them all.
+Mr. Domino said he didn't diately, Ms. Zelinskie, an artist like the velvet-rope vibe that has grown around the app.
+He said he wanted Spireworks to be an "open system to share in moments of discovery and play.

 At a 2015 party celebrating the listing of a posh Tribeca penthouse with clear views to Midtown, a broker with the app wowed potential buyers as they played rooftop croquet while being serenaded by a string quartet.
-"Talk about being king of the castle," said Elizabeth Kee of Core, the listing agent.
-The apartment sold for \$8.3 million.
+"Talk about being king of the castle," said Elizabeth Kee of Core, the listing ag The apartment sold for \$8.3 illi